 We have 5 x 80ml of sample sakes in a tasting flight together.
-This will be available for $38 per set.
-Full bottle sets will be available for $188.
 If you wish to purchase any of the individual bottles, they will be discounted for 1 week! (please note, the Nadagiku Sake is only 500ml)

 The Zoom Live Video Conference for the Sake On-nomi will be held on Wednesday, 14 October 2020.
 The event will start at 8pm.
 The room will launch at 7:45pm for networking.
 To join, please purchase our Tasting Set or Full Bottle Set at our website.